 What Is Emergency Medical Evacuation?

-Emergency medical evacuation coverage provides benefits if the insured suffers from a medical emergency which requires immediate transportation.
+Emergency medical evacuation insurance coverage provides benefits if the insured suffers from a medical emergency which requires immediate transportation.
 Depending on the seriousness of the patient’s condition, transportation may be focused on getting to the nearest location equipped to treat the condition.
 However, it typically is more complicated than this and may require the use of oxygen and other special equipment to keep the injured individual safe until arrival.
 When an individual utilizes their emergency medical evacuation coverage, the tending physician will determine the closest medical facility appropriate to treat your needs.
 Some plans will also cover the cost of bringing a loved one to the medical facility where your treatment is taking place, providing transportation for your dependent children to your home or other location, and other special benefits.
 When finding a health insurance plan that includes evacuation, make sure to look not only at the coverage of the evacuation, but these additional benefits related to an evacuation situation.

 What is Repatriation of Remains?